larryknaebelobsidian/kingdom/Proposition 74. The belief in the speedy Advent of Christ, entertained both by the Apostles and the churches under them, indicates what Kingdom was believed in and taught by the first Christians..md

 Rev. 1:1
 The Revelation of Jesus Christ, which God gave Him to show to His slaves the things which must soon happen; and He indicated _this_ by sending _it_ through His angel to His slave John,

+Rev. 1:3
+Blessed is he who reads and those who hear the words of the prophecy and keep the things which are written in it, for the time is **near**.

 Rev. 2:11
 He who has an ear, let him hear what the Spirit says to the churches.
 He who overcomes will never be hurt by the second death.’

 Rev. 22:7
 Let the one who does unrighteousness, still do unrighteousness; and the one who is filthy, still be filthy; and let the one who is righteous, still do righteousness; and the one who is holy, still keep himself holy.”

+Rev. 22:10
+And he said to me, “Do not seal up the words of the prophecy of this book, for the time is **near**.

 Rev. 22:12
 12 Behold, I am coming quickly[^rev2212], and My reward _is_ with Me, to render to every man according to his work.